 ExchangePoints

-Exchange points are stops or stations where the trip leg of one system is connected to the trunk leg of another system2.
+Exchange points are stop points or stop places where the trip leg of one system is connected to the trunk leg of another system (Figure 2).
 This includes regional stops matching stops for long distance or regional stops from adjacent regions.
 Exchange points are mainly but not exclusively located at borders and in bigger cities.

 The identification of exchange points is done by looking for stops and stations used by multiple service providers (a.k.a. areas).
 From the view of a local journey planner, exchange points may be inside of the covered area, outside of the covered area, or at the border of the covered area.
 It is worth noting that exchange points do not only exist between services of geographical adjacent areas, but also between services of geographical remote areas.
 These geographical remote areas are adjacent areas for the LinkingAlps system.

-Within the context of LinkingAlps, the detection of exchange points will be initially based on a static exchange, being that the perspective of having an automated system in the future is being considered.
-The following information must be exchanged between systems for the identification of exchange points:
+Within the context of LinkingAlps, the detection of exchange points will be initially based on a static exchange, being that the perspective of having an automated system in the future is being considered (dynamic approach).
+The details for both methods are described in D.T1.3/4 (Requirements Document) of the LinkingAlps project.

+For the initial detection of exchange points across multiple systems (journey planers) may use different names and IDs a few base parameters are needed.
+The following parameters may be useful:

 GPS Coordinates